-28. From April 1998 to March 2018, no customary fishing authorisations were reported to Fisheries New Zealand for Brightlands Bay.
-However, there were 107 reports for unspecified areas of Pelorus and Marlborough Sounds.
-These were mostly for kina, scallops, pāua, crayfish, blue cod, butterfish, flatfish, moki, and snapper.
-It is not possible to say whether any of these authorisations involved customary fishing in the area of the proposed marine farm but it reasonable to assume they may have.
+28. From April 1998 to March 2018, 109 customary fishing authorisations were reported to Fisheries New Zealand for unspecified areas of Pelorus and Marlborough Sounds or areas including Forsyth Bay.
+These were mostly for kina, blue cod, butterfish, crayfish, scallops, pāua, flatfish, moki, and snapper.
+It is not possible to say whether any of these authorisations involved customary fishing in the area of the proposed marine farm but it's reasonable to assume they may have.